-EPISODE 2: If you want to find a book in English in Paris, head to the Shakespeare and Company bookshop – which is also where we found journalist-turned-author Elaine Sciolino.
+If you want to find a book in English in Paris, head to the Shakespeare and Company bookshop – which is also where I found journalist-turned-author Elaine Sciolino.

 She talks all about her new book The Only Street in Paris, Life on the Rue des Martyrs.

-She says the road to the north of the city centre the “only street” in Paris.
+She says the road, which runs north from the city centre, is “the only street” in Paris.
 But why?
 And is she right?

 Rue des Martyrs, in northern Paris, is well worth a visit if you’re up that way.
 Our tip: Take in a coffee at KB at the top of the hill (thought it’s far too hipster for Elaine, she says).